 Meine Kosmische Musik

-The Cosmic Jokers were a project consisting of members of various German outfits, including Klaus Schulze, Manuel Göttsching and Harald Großkopf from Ash Ra Tempel, Dieter Dierks and Jürgen Dollase from Wallenstein.
-Their remit on Galactic Supermarket seemed to be to make a seriously trippy, jammed-out full-on Krautrock album, totally free from any commercial considerations, in which I have to say they succeeded admirably.
-This isn't the easiest music to listen to, especially, er, 'unassisted', but there's some pretty cool grooves in places, and playing's top-notch, as you'd expect from such a stellar lineup.
-Dollase plays 'Tron choirs on side one, Kinder Des Alls, with several minutes of a four-chord repeating cycle that reminds me of early Pink Floyd, as does much of the Kraut stuff, then a more random part dipping in and out of the mix over the rest of the track.
+Whatever its origins, Galactic Supermarket is a seriously trippy, jammed-out full-on Krautrock album, totally free from any commercial considerations; not the easiest music to listen to, especially, er, 'unassisted', but there's some pretty cool grooves in places, while the playing's top-notch, as you'd expect from such a stellar lineup.
+Dollase plays Mellotron choirs on side one, Kinder Des Alls, with several minutes of a four-chord repeating cycle that reminds me of early Pink Floyd, as does much of the Kraut stuff, then a more random part dipping in and out of the mix over the rest of the track.
 Nice Mellotron work, although I wouldn't describe this as a Mellotron Album per se.

-Later the same year, the collective released Sternenmädchen, often mis-titled Gilles Zeitschiff, who is actually the young lady guesting on the record.
+Sternenmädchen ('star maiden') is often mis-titled Gilles Zeitschiff, who is actually the young lady guesting on the record, real name Gille Lettmann.
 You thought Galactic Supermarket was a difficult listen?
 You ain't heard nuthin' yet, baby...
 This is completely bonkers; proper krautrock, trippy as you like, with practically nothing on which to get a handle.
-Not all that much Mellotron, played either by Dollase again, or possibly Schulze, with distant choirs on Lord Krishna, and what sound like wildly pitchbent strings in the background on Der Magier.
+Not all that much Mellotron, played either by Dollase again, or possibly Schulze, with distant choirs on Lord Krishna and what sound like wildly pitchbent strings in the background on Der Magier.
 Several other tracks feature some sort of background voices, but they're as likely to be real ones as tape-generated; they don't actually sound particularly Mellotronic.
 Planeten Sit-in is, essentially, the spaciest space rock you'll ever hear, the proverbial swooshing synths, er, swooshing about, sometimes over throbbing, psychedelic basslines, sometimes not.
 Drifting Mellotron strings on eight-minute closer Der Planet Des Sternenmädchens, once again, presumably from either Dollase or Schulze, but nothing you can't live without, frankly.

 See: Klaus Schulze | Ash Ra Tempel | Wallenstein